Rekiahhinton/technical-writing-portfolio/docs/prompt_engineering/meta_prompting.md

 ---

 ### Introduction

-Meta prompting is a useful tactic for extrapolating specific responses from a language model (LM) by asking the model to create a prompt which would yield the desired response.
-By requesting the language model (LM) to create a prompt to yield a particular result, the skilled technical writer can "reverse engineer" documentation by using samples of documentation that have already proven successful.
-This method is also useful for complex tools and large repositories in which a technical writer would need the model to systematically interpret material.
+Meta prompting is a useful tactic for extrapolating specific responses from a language model (LM) by using the model to create a prompt which would yield the desired response.
+By requesting the language model to create a prompt to yield a particular response, a technical writer can "reverse engineer" documentation by using samples to create new documentation.
+This method is also useful for large repositories within an Agile environment in which a technical writer would need the model to systematically interpret and parse material.

-In this example, I explore the process for creating high-quality documentation using meta prompting.
-I run the initial prompts through Chat GPT-5.3 to generate our prompt for recreating our sample document.
-Then, I run the prompt through Chat GPT-5.3 to recreate a similar document.
-This allows me to assess the general effectiveness of the prompt, essentially reverse engineering the documentation process.
+In this example, I demonstrate the process for using meta prompting to reverse engineer documentation.
+I run the samplpe and initial requests through Claude Sonnet 4.6 to generate a prompt that would yield a similar document to the sample document.
+Then, I run the prompt through Chat GPT-5.3 to create a similar document with the same parameters from new source material.
+This allows me to assess the general effectiveness of the prompt and receive a new output, essentially reverse engineering the documentation process.

 ### Resources